 This article explains how organizations can easily prevent certificate fraud and instantly verify if credentials are authentic or not.

-- Verifiable Credentials technology enables issuing organizations like educational institutions and training programs to create fraud-proof credentials.
-The technology allows organizations like employers to verify credentials instantly, efficiently, and at a lower cost.
+Verifiable Credentials technology enables issuing organizations like educational institutions and training programs to create fraud-proof credentials.
+The technology allows organizations like employers to verify credentials instantly and efficiently.

 Fake diplomas are a billion dollar industry and certificate fraud is a growing problem around the world.